SeldonIO/tempo/docs/workflow/workflow.md

     )
 ```

-For further details see the [Model class](../api/tempo.serve.model.html) docs.
+For further details see the [Model class definition](../api/tempo.serve.model.html) docs.

 #### Using the model decorator